The Target Market program aims at:

 All small business owners interested in participating in the Target Market Program - including both existing City vendors and new vendors - must enroll.

 Enrolling for the Target Market Program is simple - just follow the steps below.
 Enrollment should take about 15 minutes to complete.
-Once you submit the enrollment form, City's Procurement Office staff will contact you within 5 days to let you know whether your business has been approved to participate in the program.
+Once you submit the enrollment form, City's Procurement division staff will contact you within 5 days to let you know whether your business has been approved to participate in the program.

 Online enrollment form process